Aditya-Srichandan/lab/README.md

 # lab
-i written here all the required c programs here
+i written here all the required c programs